cwilliams001/vultr_RNS/README.md

 You will also need:
 - A Vultr account
 - A Vultr API Key
-- An SSH Key added to your Vultr account
+- An SSH key pair on your local machine

-To obtain your SSH key ID, run:
+### Getting Your Vultr SSH Key ID
+After adding your SSH key to Vultr, get your SSH key ID by running:
 ```bash
 curl -H 'Authorization: Bearer YOUR_VULTR_API_KEY' https://api.vultr.com/v2/ssh-keys
 ```